Éric Rohmer: 1987–2009: Tales of the Four Seasons and later film career

-He followed these with a third series in the 1990s: Tales of the Four Seasons (Contes des quatre saisons).
-Conte d'automne or Autumn Tale was a critically acclaimed release in 1999 when Rohmer was 79.
-The previous titles of the series were A Tale of Springtime (1990), A Tale of Winter (1992), and A Summer's Tale (1996).
+Rohmer filmed a third series in the 1990s: Tales of the Four Seasons (Contes des quatre saisons), comprising A Tale of Springtime (1990), A Tale of Winter (1992), A Summer's Tale (1996) and Autumn Tale (1999), released when Rohmer was 79.
+In this series, Rohmer no longer seeks to illustrate moral lessons or rationalise his protagonists' choices, as he had in his earlier series.
+Rather, he examines how different people respond when chance encounters and discoveries alter their plans and undermine their independence.
+Even though the protagonists are different from each other, all are shown over a one- to two-week period grappling with uncertainty and change.
+That seasons themselves are impermanent highlights the films' themes.

-Beginning in the 2000s, Rohmer, in his eighties, returned to period drama with The Lady and the Duke and Triple Agent.
-The Lady and the Duke caused considerable controversy in France, where its negative portrayal of the French Revolution led some critics to label it monarchist propaganda.
-Its innovative cinematic style and strong acting performances led it to be well received elsewhere.
+In the 2000s, Rohmer returned to period drama with The Lady and the Duke and Triple Agent.
+The Lady and the Duke caused considerable controversy in France, where its negative portrayal of the French Revolution led some critics to call it monarchist propaganda.
+It was well received elsewhere for its innovative cinematic style and strong performances.

-In 2001, his life's work was recognised when he received the Golden Lion at the Venice Film Festival.
+In 2001, Rohmer's life's work was recognised when he received the Golden Lion at the Venice Film Festival.

-In 2007, Rohmer's final film, The Romance of Astrea and Celadon, was shown during the Venice Film Festival, at which he spoke of retiring.
+In 2007, Rohmer's final film, The Romance of Astrea and Celadon, screened at the Venice Film Festival, where he spoke of retiring.